swkeever/tailwind-scss/README.md

 This is a design system that utilizes Sass and configurations from some of my favorite [CSS libraries](src/lib).

+**This software is distributed "as is" and can change without warning.**

 ## Usage

 The repo already contains the files you need to get started using Sass.
 But if you want to generate new Tailwind configuration files, you can run